abinit/abinit/doc/tutorial/compilation.md

     These modules must be *passed* to the Fortran compiler when compiling e.g ABINIT.
     Note that these `.mod` files are **compiler-dependent** and the format may depend on the version of the compiler.
-    In other words, one cannot use these module files to compile Fortran code with another compiler.
+    In other words, one cannot use these module files to compile Fortran code with another compiler. and you should not expect to be able to use modules compiled with a different version of the different compiler.
+    This is one of the reasons why the version of the Fortran compiler at hand really matters.

 ## Installing HDF5 and netcdf4